aakash-garg/Leveraging-Language-Models-and-AudioDriven-Dynamic-Facial-Motion-Synthesis-For-AI-Interview-Training/README.md

 This repository contains the official implementation for the paper titled "Leveraging Language Models and Audio-Driven Dynamic Facial Motion Synthesis: A New Paradigm in AI-Driven Interview Training," published in AIED 2024.

+**#Update:** Facial Motion synthesis now optimized for close to real time inference.
+Demo video can be found in the Faster-Inference folder within Demo Videos folder.

 ## Getting Started
 ### Installation
 Clone the repository to install SadTalker, the core component of our Avatar Generation module: